lightelligence-io/styles/src/components/V2Modal/V2Modal.md

 ### Success modal

-Use the success *V2Modal* when the actions of the user are successful.
+Use the success *V2Modal* to communicate a success message the user has to be made aware of.

 <div class="olt-Card olt-u-padding5">
   <div class="olt-u-marginAuto">